geotools/geotools/docs/user/tutorial/quickstart/index.rst

    maven
    java11

-If you are interested in porting this tutorial to an additional IDE please `contact us <http://geotools.org/getinvolved.html>`_ on the users list.
+If you are interested in porting this tutorial to an additional IDE please :website:`contact us <getinvolved.html>` on the users list.

 Notes and Errata